Dashi-Media/easy-pricing-tables-free/readme.txt

 *	Class of the third feature row: ptp-row-id-2
 *	etc...

-= I want to adjust my column width =
-This currently isn't supported in the user interface.
+= I want to adjust my pricing table column width = This currently isn't supported in the user interface.
 This plugin uses a fixed percentage column width based on how many columns your pricing table has.
 For example, if your pricing table has 3 columns, each column has the following HTML class: ``ptp-three-col``.